equinix-labs/terraform-equinix-metal-eks-anywhere/README.md

 See <https://aws.amazon.com/blogs/containers/getting-started-with-eks-anywhere-on-bare-metal/> for more information about EKS-A on Bare Metal.

+## Demos

+In the [examples/lab](./examples/lab/) directory, you can find a Terraform module to faciliate EKS-A on Bare Metal Lab environments.

 ## Compatible Plans

 EKS-A requires UEFI booting, which is supported by the following Equinix Metal On Demand plans: